YumingZHAI/classify_translation_techniques/end2end_neural_classifiers/README.md

 ## Preparation work

-Corpus preprocessing steps: lowercasing.

-For end2end neural architectures, we normalized the clitic forms to complete words (e.g. 're -> are), and normalized digits to their letter form (e.g. 42 -> four two (not forty-two)).
+We lowercase all the words in the dataset.
+And we normalized the clitic forms to complete words (e.g. 're -> are), and normalized digits to their letter form (e.g. 42 -> four two (not forty-two)).

 We conducted experiments with a balanced dataset of binary classes and a dataset of five classes.